NJ Business Compliance Regulations

 The updated rule, in full effect since 2023, is prescriptive.
 Covered businesses must maintain a written information security program, designate a single Qualified Individual to oversee it, and perform a documented risk assessment.
 The technical controls are specific: multi-factor authentication, encryption of customer information in transit and at rest, and continuous monitoring or regular penetration testing.

 Beyond the technology, the rule demands vendor oversight — you’re responsible for the service providers who touch your data — plus a written incident response plan and periodic reporting to your board or governing body.
 Many NJ accounting and tax firms assume they’re unregulated on data security.
-They’re not.
+They’re not — and it is the single most common gap we find when we take over IT support for accounting professionals and CPAs.

 NJ Regulation 22-05